Learner Self-Assessment Ratings

-Part of the problem is that we do not always know what to ask.
+Part of the problem with achieving valid ratings from learners is that we do not always know what to ask.
 These types of questions produce the most reliable results (Abrami, 1989 & Cashin, 1992):

-Do not ask questions on teaching methods—one might get high marks on “how much the learners learned” (which tend to be valid) and low marks on “how well the course was carefully planned and organized” (which tend not to be valid).
+Do not ask the students questions on teaching methods as an instructor might get high marks on “how much the learners learned” (which tend to be valid) and low marks on “how well the course was carefully planned and organized” (which tend not to be valid).
 Even if these process questions were valid, they do not tell us anything that the “Result” questions cannot.

-In the questions above, note that the word “rating” and not “evaluation” is used.
-Rating implies a source of data, while evaluation implies that we have an answer.
+In the questions above, note that the word “rating” rather thant “evaluation” is used.
+Ratings imply a source of data, while evaluation implies that we have an answer.
 That is, the learners provide us information and then we combine it with other sources of information to arrive at a total evaluation.
 Learners are not always on target, thus their ratings can provide valuable information, but they cannot always tell evaluators everything needed in order to make a valid assessment of the training.

 Perhaps the most unreliable question is, “How much did you enjoy the class?”
 Learners generally enjoy courses that are the most intellectually challenging and meaningful.
 Yet, they will also report that they may enjoy a class that contributes little to their learning.
 Nevertheless, when the same learners are asked to assess their learning, provide a rating of the instructor and/or course, or to assess its intellectual contributions, the students, as a whole, are able to distinguish fluff from substance (Kaplan, 1974; Naftulin, 1973).

-Prior learner interest in a subject does influence the outcome of student ratings of effectiveness (Marsh & Dunkin, 1992).
-For example, a trainer taking a train-the-trainer class will probably give a higher rating, than if she was taking a class in which she had no real interest.
+Prior learner interest in a subject does influence the outcome of student ratings of effectiveness (Marsh, Dunkin, 1992).
+For example, an instructor taking a train-the-trainer class will normally give a higher rating, than if she was taking a class in which she had no real interest.

-Also, learners do not give higher ratings to classes in which they receive the highest grade (Howard & Maxwell, 1980).
+Also, learners do not give higher ratings to classes in which they receive the highest grade (Howard, Maxwell, 1980).
 Again, the highest marks often go to the most challenging courses.
-However, a learner's ratings tend to be slightly higher if a learner expects to receive higher grades—the research suggests that the differences is due to the learner being highly motivated and he or she is learning more and can thus expect to get higher grades (Howard G. & Maxwell, 1982).
+However, a learner's ratings tend to be slightly higher if a learner expects to receive higher grades—the research suggests that the differences is due to the learner being highly motivated and he or she is learning more and can thus expect to get higher grades (Howard, Maxwell, 1982).

-To collect immediate feedback, end the session five minutes early and ask: 1) what major conclusion did you draw from today's session 2) what major questions remain in your mind (The Searle Center for Teaching Excellence Northwestern University)?
+To collect immediate feedback, end the session about five minutes early and ask: 1) What major conclusion did you draw from today's session, and 2) what major questions remain in your mind?

-Also, learners who have no previous experience have the most inconsistent feedback.
+Learners who have little or no previous experience often have the most inconsistent feedback.
 This is partially because they have nothing to base their initial feedback on.
-By using the two questions above in multiple training sessions, you can help them in scaffolding their feedback so that they may improve upon it (same principle as in scaffolding instruction).
+Using the two questions in multiple sessions aids the students in learning what they do and do not know, thus their feedback is greatly improved upon.

-Traditional testing methods do not fit well with such goals as lifelong learning, reflective thinking, being critical, the capacity to evaluate oneself, and problem-solving (Dochy & Moerkerke, 1997).
+Traditional testing methods do not often fit well with such goals as lifelong learning, reflective thinking, critical thinking, the capacity to evaluate oneself, and problem-solving (Dochy, Moerkerke, 1997).
 For these, self-assessment plays an important role.
-Self-assessment refers to the involvement of learners in making judgments about their own learning, particularly about their achievements and the outcomes of their learning (Boud & Falchikov, 1989).
+Self-assessment refers to the involvement of learners in making judgments about their own learning, particularly about their achievements and the outcomes of their learning (Boud, Falchikov, 1989).
 It increases the role of learners as active participants in their own learning (Boud, 1995), and is mostly used for formative assessment in order to foster reflection on one's own learning processes and results.